serkanyazicioglu/Nhea/README.md

 By default Logging targets File.

 For file publishing you can change the file name to provide a unique name.
-By defaylt log file will be created in the executing folder.
+By default log file will be created in the executing folder.
 If you want to change the path or the file name you can override these settings.
 Directory will be automatically created by Nhea.

 ```
 services.AddLogging(configure =>